 Watson Fellowship: Before starting my Ph.D. at Carnegie Mellon, I was a Thomas J. Watson Fellow, traveling the world to study the people, technologies, and policies behind next-generation electricity systems.
 You can read more about my journey and some of the interviews I conducted on my project blog.

-Press coverage: Some selected media on my work is below:
+Press coverage: Some selected coverage of my work is below:

 - 08/2020: Interview in AI Time Journal on climate change and machine learning.